 Climbing skins are mystifying and magical.
 At first glance, they are simple.
 When we really sit back and ponder, they are quite miraculous.
 The way they stick to both ski and snow and release the stick from each as needed, is paradoxical and perplexing.
 To do so in such a harsh climate and under quite intense use (think about it: we literally stomp on them on steep, gnarly mountains for days, weeks, and years) is amazing.
 All products on the market do the job, but some are better than others.
 Similarly, some products are more catered to particular usage patterns and niches.
 Differences between products are very subtle; even more so than most products.
-In our comprehensive, comparative review of skins, we found that differences in performance were almost imperceptible to the inattentive.
+In our comprehensive, comparative review of skins, we found that differences in performance were sometimes imperceptible to the inattentive.
 It is only after days and days of comparative use, assessing with decades of perspective, that we could discern and articulate important, meaningful differences.
 Our hard work results in the aforementioned comparative review as well as this buying advice.

 Backing up a little, let us explain the category a little further.
 At its simplest, this category unites all pieces of fabric and laminates that backcountry skiers and ski mountaineers place on the bottom of their skis for upward traction.
 The goal of backcountry skiers is to climb up wild, snowy slopes and ski back down them.
 Backcountry ski gear is different than resort gear, primarily because of this need to ascend first.
 The downhill component of a backcountry ski day is fairly similar to that at a resort.
 The uphill part, though, has very different equipment requirements.
 We must move the equipment against gravity, so weight is significant.
 We are sliding skis uphill while relying on those same skis for traction.
 An uphill stride requires more and a different range of motion than downhill alpine turns.
 The boots we use are lighter and articulate at the ankle for uphill walking.
 The bindings we use are also lighter and allow for a free heel for the uphill.
 The skis we use are lighter and hopefully more versatile.
 We have outlined advice on choosing equipment in these categories elsewhere on the site.
 Lastly, we must make our otherwise slippery skis grip the slope.
 Sure, one could walk and carry the skis on one's back.
 The main issue with this, however, is flotation.
-Keeping skis on feet keeps the skier out of the depths of the snow.
+Keeping skis on feet spreads ones weight over greater surface area and thereby keeps the skier out of the depths of the snow.
 And that makes travel more efficient.
 Climbing skins are the traction.
 Traction requires high friction, while sliding your skis up the mountain requires low friction.
-Conflict of interest, or intriguing engineering problem?
+Conflicting demands, or intriguing engineering problem?

 The Types of Climbing Skins Available